KezMill/edition_test_km/paratext/docs/0-beginner-guide.md

 <span style="color: #63AEB6;">**assets**</span>/<span style="color: #F7894E;">**images**</span>/<span style="color: #E44C31;">**tei**</span>: if you are using TEI and would like to include page images as part of your edition, add the image files to this folder.

 Other folders beginning with an underscore (<span style="color: #63AEB6;">**_includes**</span>, <span style="color: #63AEB6;">**_layouts**</span>, etc.) contain files and code for the Jekyll site and theme.

 ##### **Transcribing & Editing**
-<br>For detailed documentation on transcribing sources, organizing files, and preparing your edition for online publication, see our Markdown Transcription tutorial.
+For detailed documentation on transcribing sources, organizing files, and preparing your edition for online publication, see our Markdown Transcription tutorial.

 If you plan to use TEI in your edition, you may also link directly to the TEI Guide.

 ##### **Troubleshooting**
-<br>If you’re experiencing problems with your GitHub Pages site, the official GitHub Pages documentation has detailed troubleshooting information and is a good place to start.
+If you’re experiencing problems with your GitHub Pages site, the official GitHub Pages documentation has detailed troubleshooting information and is a good place to start.